sam81/sam81.github.io/r_guide_bookdown/04_data_manipulation.md

 ## 12       1          w   f
 ```

-as we said, each row holds the data of a single observation, in this case it corresponds to the data of a subject, but as we'll see later, this is not always necessarily true.
-Each row gives a full specification for each observation, we know that the first subject drunk 6 beers, he's a student, and he's male, and we could tell the same data for the other subjects.
+as we said, each row holds the data of a single observation, in this case it corresponds to the data of a participant, but as we'll see later, this is not always necessarily true.
+Each row gives a full specification for each observation, we know that the first participant drunk 6 beers, he's a student, and he's male, and we could tell the same data for the other participants.
 Since we have all this information, we could now compare for example the number of beers drunk by male vs females, or by male students vs female students.
 There are special functions to compute these values quickly like `tapply` and `by` (see \@ref(tapply)), and other functions to get statistical tests, they will be dealt with as we go along.

 ### Accessing parts of a  dataframe